A source code could be downloaded from here.

 “Schema Uniqueness” Rule

-The schemas used for the MessageType should be unique within the BizTalk Service group if these schemas are used in the XMLReceive and XMLTransmit pipelines.
+The MessageType schema should be unique within the BizTalk Service group if this schema is used in the XMLReceive and XMLTransmit pipelines.

 Is there a reason for the “Schema Uniqueness” rule?